-The Board of Directors and Stockholders of Berry Global Group, Inc.
+To the Shareholders and the Board of Directors of Berry Global Group, Inc.

 Opinion on Internal Control over Financial Reporting

 We have audited Berry Global Group Inc.'s internal control over financial reporting as of September 29, 2018, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission "(2013 framework)" (the COSO criteria).
 In our opinion, Berry Global Group, Inc. (the Company) maintained, in all material respects, effective internal control over financial reporting as of September 29, 2018, based on the COSO criteria.